p0nce/life-idioms/articles/Identify body chemicals.md

 Instead, it can be increased with carbs, such as bread/pasta, which feels much worse.

+## GABA

+The effect of increased GABA can be felt after yoga.
+I will probably need to find the particular stretching practice that does it the most to feel it better.
+It seems to increase sleep quality easily, much like going into Alpha State.

 ## Do you know any others?

-I'd like to hear ways to distinguish norepinefrine, GABA, glutamate, acetylcholine...
+I'd like to hear ways to distinguish norepinefrine, glutamate, acetylcholine...
 It is also possible I'm mistaking one chemicals for another.